KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 [KeyboardKit Pro][Pro] unlocks and registers localized providers for all keyboard locales when you register a valid license key.
 It also lets you inherit the `ProCalloutActionProvider` to get more features.
 Information about Pro features can be found at the end of this article.

 ## Callout namespace

-KeyboardKit has a ``Callouts`` namespace that contains callout-specic types and views, except protocols and contexts.
+KeyboardKit has a ``Callouts`` namespace that contains callout-related types and views, except protocols and contexts.

 For instance, a ``Callouts/InputCallout`` shows the currently pressed key while a ``Callouts/ActionCallout`` shows secondary actions when long pressing a key.
 These callouts are automatically used if you use a ``SystemKeyboard``.

 ## How to show input and action callouts